The from address of your campaign is the email address a recipient sees in their inbox when they receive your email.

 Because our DNS records are all uniform, our domains are constantly managed and optimised for correct email delivery.
 Therefore, it's not possible to make any changes to those DNS records.

 Can I change the registrant details for my domain post-purchase?

 Yes, you can.
-You're able to do this yourself by clicking the person-and-cog icon in the bottom left corner of the screen to produce the settings menu and selecting Domain names.
+You're able to do this yourself by opening the settings menu in the bottom left corner of the screen and selecting Domain names.

-On the 'Domain names' page, click on the Edit pencil under ‘View and edit registrant’ for the domain you want to edit details for.
+On the 'Domain names' page, select the Edit pencil under ‘View and edit registrant’ for the domain you want to edit details for.

 Please note: You could be required to reverify your domain due to changing registrant details.
 This will be an email sent from either ICANN or Nominet.
 It's not always the case that reverification is required but it's best to keep a lookout for one, otherwise your domain could become suspended.